Lewandowski's last-gasp winner delights Bayern

 Volland's strike matched the previous fastest Bundesliga goal scored by Bayer Leverkusen's Karim Bellarabi against Borussia Dortmund last season.

-Bayern, who have never lost to Hoffenheim in 15 matches, gradually upped the tempo and Costa floated in a low cross after a dizzying run down the left, keeper Oliver Baumann cleared but Thomas Mueller scored on the rebound to level four minutes before the break.
+Bayern, who have never lost to Hoffenheim, gradually upped the tempo and Costa floated in a low cross after a dizzying run down the left, keeper Oliver Baumann cleared but Thomas Mueller scored on the rebound to level four minutes before the break.

 TOO PASSIVE